ersheff/IMS322-Docs/docs/style-requirements.md

   - Example HEX code: `#e9967a`
   - Example RGB code: `rgb(233, 150, 122)`
 - Always specify font families.
 If you are not using a "[web safe font](https://fonts.google.com/knowledge/glossary/system_font_web_safe_font)," make sure the font is properly loaded in your project.
 If you are using a single font family for all elements, apply it globally in the `main` selector.
 - Layouts should adapt to any window width from `320px` and above.
-A default media query breakpoint at `640px` is provided in `style.css` to make size and layout adjustments as needed for wider windows.
+A default media query breakpoint at `640px` is provided in `styles.css` to make size and layout adjustments as needed for wider windows.

 ### JavaScript